-During his club career he played for Nacional (Uruguay), Inter (Italy) and Independiente (Argentina).
-He earned 33 caps and scored 13 goals for the Uruguay national football team from 1937 to 1945, and also played 1 match for the Italy national football team in 1935.
+During his club career Roberto Porta played for Nacional (Uruguay), Inter (Italy) and Independiente (Argentina).
+He earned 33 caps and scored 13 goals for the Uruguay national football team from 1937 to 1945, and also played 1 match for Italy in 1935.
 He was the Uruguay national team's coach at the 1974 FIFA World Cup.

 SS: Walter Gomez (Uruguay)

 Throughout his career, he played for Nacional and Club Atlético River Plate.
 He joined River Plate in 1950 at the end of La Maquina.
 Later in his career, he formed a famous partnership with Omar Sivori there.
 So he was a connection between the two generations of Argentine club football.
 His national team appearance was very limited because he moved to play in Argentina in 1950.
 He only played 4 times for the national team.

 Romano played 68 times for Uruguay between 1911 and 1927, scoring 28 goals.
 He played in the Copa América 8 times, finishing on the winning side on 5 occasions.
 He was also part of the Uruguayan team that won the Olympic football 1924 tournament.
 He played club football for Nacional between 1910 and 1930.
 He scored 164 goals in 388 games.
 The club won 21 titles during his time as a player.